BY-LAWS OF THE CANBERRA ANTIQUE AND CLASSIC MOTOR CLUB

 5.11 The Shop Manager shall manage the Associations merchandise.
 This involves ordering and storing the merchandise, offering it for sale at club meetings and on other appropriate occasions, keeping a record of stock, sales and cash received.
 The proceeds of sales shall be passed to the Treasurer on a regular basis.
 Decisions concerning the purchase of new lines of merchandise and additional stock shall be made in consultation with the management Committee.

 5.12 The Public Officer is an ex officio Committee member.
 He/she shall give notice of his appointment and his address in accordance with Associations Incorporation Act 1991, and shall be a resident of the Australian Capital Territory.
-He/she shall keep the Committee informed of all matters relating to the requirements of this Act.
+He/she shall keep the Committee informed of all matters relating to the requirements of the Act.

 6.1 The Association shall comply with privacy laws.